nicklascschmidt/synapse-app/README.md

 # Synapse App

-Banking application, which allows users to create an account, make (fake) transactions, and view those transactions in a scatter plot.
+Banking application, which allows users to create an account, make (fake) transactions, and view those transactions in a stacked bar chart as well as in a table.

 ## Running the Application